rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

       ( v))
 ```

-In a segal type, covariant hom families are covariant,hence representable homs
+In a Segal type, covariant hom families are covariant, hence representable homs
 are discrete.

 ```rzk title="RS17, Corollary 8.19"